Echoes of the Reich

 It behaved like transmission.

 He pulled a notebook from his coat and sketched the waveform as it repeated, each pulse matching the last.
-The structure implied layers of redundancy and correction that exceeded anything currently in operational use.
+The repetition suggested deliberate structure—layered recurrence, not atmospheric noise.
 Even with unlimited resources, such precision would not have been possible—not now, not here.

-Brandt frowned, erased it, and ran the calculation again.
+He frowned, struck it out, and ran the calculation again.

 The bunker felt suddenly confined.
 He glanced toward the steel door, imagining boots in the corridor—questions asked without expectation of answers that could protect him.